RamoFX/mern-ts-boilerplate/README.md

-# MERN, Typescript - STARTUP TEMPLATE
+# MFRP, TYPESCRIPT - BOILERPLATE
 This repository provides a MFRP stack boilerplate with Typescript.